BULL RUN, VA

 Confederates back.
 In the fight here Gen. Tower was wounded

-and Col. Fletcher Webster, a son of Daniel Webster, was killed
+and Col. Fletcher Webster, a son of Daniel Webster, was

 while leading his regiment, the 12th Mass., into action.